August 14, 2022

 Why We Advise You to Leave the Capacitor Repair to Us

-These capacitors store incredible amounts of energy.
-As you know, 120-volt alternating current is nothing to play around with.
-We know how to discharge the capacitor before we remove it from your system.
 If you handle a capacitor without discharging it, you risk getting a very bad electrical shock.
 If you are reading this article and need an answer to this question, your electrical skill level is not such that you should risk your safety in trying to save a small amount of money.

 company icon